rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 Any legal advice to me begins with a search problem.
 Given any legal related problem, the first part of the problem solving process is always finding which legal principles are relevant.

 Lawyers will call this as identifying the issues.
 The first step is always identifying the relevant legal frameworks, before that no meaningful legal or factual issues can be laid out.

+The problem is hence simple: given a legal question, return the relevant laws.

 But the question is: what is relevant?